 Adding functionality to a site will require more time for the design and development stages, as well as the cost of any service or plugin to make this happen.

 2. Custom content

 If you are adding several new pages, or need your existing content reworked, this will add time and costs to your project.
 Some companies save money by trying to generate content internally, but it will still need to be edited, optimized, and formatted before being placed into the site.

-Costs will depend on the number of products, complexity of the product database, and amount of information you want displayed for each product.
+Costs will depend on the number of products, the complexity of the product database, and the amount of information you want displaying for each product.
 WooCommerce is a robust eCommerce platform for WordPress; more complicated eCommerce sites may require a custom solution.

 4. Multiple design revisions